serverhiccups/WaterSimulation/README.md

 * The different MouseHandler classes for all of the sprites.
 Most of the code in there is pretty simple, but elegantly functional.
 * EdmondsKarp - This is where I implemented all the code for actually simulating the flow of water.

+### Things to work on next
+* I would really like to be able to run the simulation using 'balanced' flow instead of maximum flow.

+Copyright serverhiccups 2020.